-Fufu and PCOS as a super food
+Fufu and PCOS as a Food to Consider for PCOS

 Fufu, a popular starchy side dish in Nigerian cuisine, is particularly harmful for individuals managing PCOS.
 This dish is high in carbohydrates and has a high glycemic index, offering limited nutritional value.
 But what makes fufu so detrimental for those with PCOS?